KFMod/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the first 10 lines of /etc/passdw
+display the third line of the file iacta